 Each of these types of tools reflects the perspective on the role that the IT department should play in the company.
 If it chooses to implement lighter and less comprehensive tools, it is because it considers that its mission is no longer necessarily to have to respond to all the needs that its company has and will have simultaneously, but rather to be able to adapt to the company's evolution.
 These tools are therefore easy to set up and change, and the IT Department can continue to respond effectively to specific issues according to the expectations of the company.

-If the CIO wants to establish closer collaboration with his company's business units, it may be very worthwhile for him to set up a tool that includes a collaborative space.
-Such a space will make it possible to structure exchanges and centralize important information much more efficiently than with tools such as Slack or Teams.
-This kind of tool can therefore be a real driver for involving the business lines and optimizing their support by the IT teams.
+In the event that the CIO wishes to establish greater collaboration with the departments of his company, it can be very interesting for him to opt for the implementation of a tool including a collaborative space.
+Indeed, this space will make it possible to structure exchanges and centralize important information much more effectively than on software such as Slack or Teams.
+Thus, this type of tool can be a real lever for involving businesses, and optimizing their support by IT teams.

-Project portfolio management software that has been developed to provide a high-quality user experience has two major assets for an IT department.
+Project portfolio management software that has been developed to provide a high-quality user experience has two major advantages for an IT department.

 First off, getting business departments on board is much easier when they are offered a tool with an intuitive interface: it is difficult to expect strong commitment from business units when IT teams simply invite them to work on tools that were not designed with business profiles in mind.
 Project portfolio management tools with a good UX are therefore generally one of the options to be favored for a CIO wishing to bring IT and business teams to collaborate together effectively.